MakeBelieveInc/git-101/README.md

     - Concurrent development is much simpler
       - Analogy: team arithmetic

-### Simplified workflow - diagrams/vocabulary only, no demo yet
+### Basic vocabulary (concepts only, no demo yet)
-  1. Clone
+  1. Pull
+  2. Push
+  3. Merge
+  4. Commit
+  5. Add
-  2. Branch
+  6. Branch
     - much simpler and more important to the workflow than with TFS
     - more on this in the next part
-  3. Commit
-  4. Pull
-  5. Merge
-  6. Push
+  8. Remote

 ##Part 2: Branching and the version tree